bitExpert/disco/docs/basic/bean-config.md

 ## Lazy Beans

-By default Disco will return non-lazy bean instances, which means you will get the exact same instance as you have defined in your configuration code.
+By default Techno will return non-lazy bean instances, which means you will get the exact same instance as you have defined in your configuration code.
 The explicit bean configuration to return non-lazy instances would read as follows: